Smu-Tan/ZS-NMT-Variations/README.md

 * Step 1: [Download EC40 Fairseq data-bin](https://drive.google.com/drive/folders/1nZsDnj3mNKynk2D46frnLfmR9qTFzVM9?usp=drive_link).
 We provide the Fairseq Binarized EC40 Training set for easy training.
 If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should download this.
 Note: the data-bin is sharded to avoid high RAM consumption.

-* Step 2: [Prepare Validation and test set](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data).
+* Step 2: [Prepare Validation and test set](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data/get_fairseq_format_scripts).
 We provide the Scripts building the validation and test set using Ntrex-128 and Flores-200.
 If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should follow this.
 Note: we merged the Flores-200 _dev_ and _dev-test_ as the final test set.

-* Step 3: [copy val set to _fairseq-data-bin-sharded_](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data).
+* Step 3: [copy val set to _fairseq-data-bin-sharded_](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data/get_fairseq_format_scripts).
 This step is to make sure the val set is contained in the training set (fairseq training fashion).

+* [download trained SPM Dictionary and Model](https://drive.google.com/drive/folders/1tsZzQraZ7nXTyYjUCaM_JVWUnKRe_aAa?usp=drive_link).
+You can download our trained SentencePiece Dictionary and Model (`it is also contained under ZS-NMT-Variations/get-val-test-data/spm_dict`)

 * [Training scripts](https://drive.google.com/drive/folders/1XFdZ9SNoJF8p8tJ-b488fh3Qyv0hXPHy?usp=drive_link).
 Scripts for training baseline models on EC40.